Australia Cup

-The Australia Cup, formerly known as the FFA Cup until the 2021 season, is the national soccer knockout cup competition in Australia.
-This annual competition is organised by Football Australia, formerly known as Football Federation Australia until 2020.
+The Australia Cup (currently known as the Hahn Australia Cup for sponsorship reasons) is the national soccer knockout cup competition in Australia.
+This annual competition is organised by Football Australia (known as Football Federation Australia until 2020).

 The Australia Cup comprises teams from the top division, A-League Men (known as simply the A-League before the 2021–22 season), as well as those from lower tiers in the Australian soccer league system.
 Teams enter in progressive stages, with qualifying rounds culminating with the competition proper, starting with the Round of 32.
-Each state and territory-based member federation is granted a team allocation for entry into the main competition, joining clubs from A-League Men.
+Each of the regional, state or territory-based member federation is granted a team allocation for entry into the main competition, joining clubs from A-League Men.
 Initially, all A-League Men's teams entered at the Round of 32; following the latest expansion of the league, the top eight teams enter at the Round of 32, while play-offs are conducted between the four lowest-ranked teams for the final two qualification slots.